 Melasma

 Melasma is a complex condition because there are so many different possible expressions.
 It can penetrate deeply into the skin or it can be superficial.
 Sometimes the underlying brown or bluish color is thick and confluent.
-However, it is not unusual for the pigment-causing melasma to be wispy and thin.
-In short, melasma varies greatly from one individual to another
+However, it is not unusual for it to be wispy and thin.
+Some patients respond to laser treatments while others respond to topicals or even peels.
+In short, melasma can be complex and unpredictable.

 At a Glance